CycloneDX/guides/SBOM/en/0x15-Object-Model.md

 ## BOM Identity
 The `bom` element has properties for `serialNumber` and `version`.
 Together these two properties form the identity of a BOM.
-A BOMs identity can be expressed using a BOM-Link, a formally registered URN capable of referencing a BOM or any component, service, or vulnerability in a BOM.
+A BOM's identity can be expressed using a BOM-Link, a formally registered URN capable of referencing a BOM or any component, service, or vulnerability in a BOM.
 Refer to the chapter on Relationships for more information.

 ### Serial Number